-In a June 27 memo on its website, the IRS said “earnings from gig economy work is taxable, regardless of whether an individual receives information returns.”
+According to the IRS website, “you must file a tax return if you have net earnings from self-employment of $400 or more from gig work, even if it’s a side job, part-time or temporary.”
+And that’s true regardless of whether you receive information returns.
 If your side gig involves working as an employee at a company, then your employer typically withholds income taxes from your pay, including FICA taxes to cover Social Security and Medicare.
 In this case, you will receive a Form W-2.

-If you are a freelancer or independent contractor with no taxes withheld from your pay, then companies that pay you for your gig work are supposed to send you a Form 1099-K. However, this only applies if the total income you received from a specific company exceeded $600 in 2022, regardless of the total number of transactions.
+If you are a freelancer or independent contractor with no taxes withheld from your pay, then companies that pay you a total of $600 per year or more for your gig work are supposed to send you a 1099-NEC.
+In the event the company pays you via a third-party payment processor such as Venmo or PayPal, you should receive a 1099-K from the payment processor instead.
+However, this only applies if the total income you received exceeded $600 in 2022, regardless of the total number of transactions.

-Because of the rules, you might not receive a Form 1099-K or any other information return for 2022.
-This means it’s up to you to keep up with all of your side gig income during the tax year so you can file an accurate return the following tax season.
+Because of the rules, you might not receive a 1099-K, 1099-NEC or any other information return for 2022.
+This means it’s up to you to maintain records of all the side gig income you earned during the tax year so you can file an accurate return at tax time.
 The best strategy is to keep a spreadsheet or other ledger and record all side gig payments you receive throughout the tax year.

 To help ensure you stay on top of your side gig income and tax obligations, the IRS offers the following guidance:

 - Gig workers might be required to make quarterly estimated tax payments to help pay their income taxes throughout the year, including self-employment tax.
 This applies not only to federal income taxes, but also state income taxes in most states.
 The IRS has a Tax Withholding Estimator on its website to help you determine how much to withhold.